Paweł Tuchlin: Investigation, arrest, psychiatric evaluation, trial and sentence

 The police became aware of a possible serial killer as early as November 1979.
-On the November 18th, 1979 Tuchlin attacked 18-year-old Irena H. While doing so he lost the murder weapon, a hammer, in the Radunia river, next to the place of the assault.
-The word ZNTK, or Rolling Paper Stock Works, had been engraved in the metal.
+On 18 November 1979, Tuchlin attacked 18-year-old Irena H. While doing so, he lost the murder weapon, a hammer, in the Radunia river, next to the place of the assault.
+The word ZNTK, or [Railway] Rolling Stock Works, had been engraved in the metal.
 The militia received a list of all the people using the tools, but Tuchlin was not listed.
 They interrogated everyone who had been recorded to have picked up the hammer but they all had credible alibis.
-It is probable that the store owner either missed Tuchlin, did not record his name or he simply stole the hammer while he worked at the company for two weeks.

-The hammer was carefully wrapped up with a bandage because, as the murderer later revealed, the hammer caught him cold in the stomach while he wore it in his pants looking for victims.
+The store owner may have missed Tuchlin, failing to record his name.
+It is also possible that Tuchlin simply stole the hammer in the two weeks he worked at the company.
+The hammer was carefully wrapped up in a bandage; according to Tuchlin, the hammer caught him cold in the stomach while he wore it in his pants looking for victims.

-On January 6, 1983, a special group was formed under the name "Scorpion", consisting of 11 people at the Provincial Headquarters.
+On 6 January 1983, a special group was formed under the name "Scorpion", consisting of 11 people at the Provincial Headquarters.

-Tuchlin was arrested on May 31, 1983 at the age of 37, on suspicion of theft of wood and parlor.
+Tuchlin was arrested on 31 May 1983, at the age of 37, on suspicion of theft of wood and parlor.
 During the search of his farm, among other things, the car registration number GDM 1418 was found in the trunk of the vehicle, along with the hammer on whose handle was the blood of the victims.